wilsonzlin/wilsonl.in-docs/src/ooml/Fundamentals/Namespaces.md

 });
 ```

 In the second argument, provide a property called `imports`, and make its value an *imports object*.
-An *imports object* is an object literal, where the keys are the import names, and the values are OOML classes.
+An *imports object* is an object literal, where the keys are the import names, and the values are ooml classes.
 The import name provided has to be a valid class name, but **does not have to be the same as the name of the class**.

 Once imported, the class can be referred to using the import name: